-1. Success Journals Writings (160 Possible Points)
+1. Success Journals Writings (270 Possible Points)

 Your Success Journals provide an opportunity to explore your thoughts and feelings as you experiment with the success strategies presented in On Course.
-By carefully examining each strategy in your journal, you will discover which ones will assist you to create a rich, personally fulfilling life.
+By carefully examining each strategy in your journal, you will discover which ones will assist you in creating a rich, personally fulfilling life.

-Instructions for Journal Writing:
+Instructions for Journal Writings:

 During this semester, you will write 32 numbered journal entries from our textbook.
 At the end of this semester, you will have your entire journal to keep for years to come.
-Many students come to regard their personal journals as one of their most valued possessions.
+Many students come to regard their journals as one of their most valued possessions.
+I have included a packet of 32 sheets, numbered 1-32.
+Please turn the appropriate Journal in each week and keep the remainder so that you can continue working on them.
+I will return your journals as I evaluate them.